EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 `ContinuousInvestment` is the default investment option for all investments, if no alternative is chosen.
 Continuous investments implies that you can invest in any capacity specified between `min_add` and `max_add`.
-This implies as well that, if `min_add` is specified, it is necessary to invest in every strategic period in at least this capacity.
+This implies as well that, if `min_add` is specified, it is necessary to invest in every investment period in at least this capacity.
 This approach is the standard approach in large energy system models as it avoids binary variables.
 However, it may lead to nonsensical solutions, *e.g.*, investments into a 10~MW nuclear power plant.